DominicWrege/depp-project/README.md

 ## Build And Run

 ```
-docker-compuse up
+docker-compose up
 ```

 ## Build And Run As Deamon

 ```
-docker-compuse up -d
+docker-compose up -d
 ```

 ## Build Only

 First build ETA is 10min.
-Sometimes `docker-compuse up` will no rebuild some containers.
+Sometimes `docker-compose up` will no rebuild some containers.
 So you have to do this or even with `--force` option.

 ```
-docker-compuse build
+docker-compose build
 ```

 ## API Endpoint